SteveJustin1963/16.6-tecBRAIN/README.md

 The general goal is to use Reservoir Computing to simplify the processing of spreading out a complex input signal pattern.
 This allows the expansion of the inputs into more dimensions where simple pattern recognition techniques are applied, in hardware and/or software.
 It is analogous to a RC or LC matrix, each node resonating and storing a part of the overall signal energy.

 The concept of Reservoir Computing in simple terms is to input a signal into a flexible medium so that it can generate a repeating pattern long enough for a sensor to collect data that can be processed by circuit and software.
-The pattern that is formed will expand into high and low points in fixed positions, thus expanding a complex input signal into a more recognisable fixed pattern.
+The pattern that is formed will expand into high and low nodes and anit-nodes over various positions, thus expanding a complex input signal into a more simpler recognisable pattern.

 A simple version of this we have seen in school using a vibrating plate with sand sprinkled on top.
-For simple fixed sinusoidal inputs simple geometric patterns form, for complex sounds of more complex fixed patterns can be derived.
+For simple fixed sinusoidal inputs forms simple geometric patterns, as  the frequency or complexity changes, more complex patterns are derived.

 This effect is taking a complex input and expanding it into more dimensions or nodes etc, which are easier for hardware and software methods to analyse.